nyorem/next-website/content/pages/about.md

 <figcaption><strong>Left:</strong> estimated normals using a plane-probing algorithm on a digitization of a torus. <strong>Right:</strong> estimated normals on a digital surface.</figcaption>
 </figure>

-I am now an IT consultant at [Adentis](https://www.adentis.fr/) and am working with different companies around Grenoble in France.
+I am now an IT consultant at [Adentis](https://www.adentis.fr/) and am working with different companies around Grenoble and Lyon in France.

 Some of the programs I have developed can be found on my [GitHub](https://github.com/nyorem) page and my resume can be found in [English](/assets/cv_en.pdf) or in [French](/assets/cv_fr.pdf).